Inferring networks from time series: a neural approach: Introduction

 Our approach allows inferring network connectivities from time series data with uncertainty quantification.
-Uncertainty quantification for network inference is important for two reasons: first, the observations will often be noisy, and one would like the uncertainty on the data to translate to an uncertainty on the predicted network.
+Uncertainty quantification for network inference is important for two reasons: first, the observations will often be noisy, and one would like the uncertainty on the data to translate to the uncertainty on the predicted network.
 Secondly however, completely inferring large networks requires equally large amounts of data -- typically at least $N-1$ equations per node, $N$ being the number of nodes -- and these observations must furthermore be linearly independent.
 Data of such quality and quantity will often not be available, leading to an underdetermined inference problem.
-The uncertainty on the predicted network should thus also reflect (at least to a certain degree) the non-convexity of the problem under consideration: how many networks are compatible with the observed data?
+The uncertainty on the predicted network should thus also reflect (at least to a certain degree) the `non-convexity' of the loss function, i.e. how many networks are compatible with the observed data.
 To the best of our knowledge, no current network inference method is able to provide this information.

 Network inference can be performed using ordinary least squares (OLS) regression \cite{Shandilya_Timme_2011, Timme_2014}, but this is confined to the case where the dynamics are linear in the adjacency matrix.
-In addition, without additional constraints OLS usually only works when the network is uniquely identifiable, and its computational cost typically scales as $N^3$, making it infeasible for larger networks.
+An alternative are sampling-based methods that generalise to the non-linear case \cite{Girolami-Calderhead-2011, Li_2016, Titsias_2023}, but these tend to struggle in very high-dimensional settings and can be computationally expensive.
+Efficient inference methods for large networks have been developed for cascading dynamics \cite{Myers_Leskovec_2010, Gomez_Rodriguez_2011, Gomez_Rodriguez_2012}, but these are highly specialised to a particular type of observation data and give no uncertainty quantification on the network prediction.
 Our method avoids these limitations.
-Computationally fast network inference methods have been developed \cite{Myers_Leskovec_2010, Gomez_Rodriguez_2011, Gomez_Rodriguez_2012}, but these tend to be highly specialised to a particular type of observation data and give no uncertainty quantification on the network prediction.
-Our method, by contrast, is versatile, not having been specifically engineered to fit the network case, and having previously been applied to learn low-dimensional vectors of parameters for stochastic differential equations \cite{Gaskin_2023}.
-The presented approach is thus not limited to networks, but constitutes a general parameter estimation method.
+Its use of neural networks is motivated by their recent and successful application to low-dimensional parameter calibration problems \cite{Goettlich_2021, Gaskin_2023}, both on synthetic and real data, as well as by their conceptual proximity to Bayesian inference, e.g. through neural network Gaussian processes or Bayesian neural networks \cite{Lee_2018, Matthews_2018, Novak_2019, Kingma_Welling_2013, Blundell_2015, Gal_Ghahramani_2016}.
+Our method's underlying approach ties into this connection, and in fact, since it has not been specifically engineered to fit the network case, constitutes a general and versatile parameter estimation method.